Sabritas: Present day

-Sabritas is the brand under which Pepsico brands the Frito-Lay products in Mexico, such as Cheetos, Fritos, Doritos and Ruffles.
+Lays is the brand under which Pepsico brands the Frito-Lay products in Mexico, such as Cheetos, Fritos, Doritos and Ruffles.
 It is also the namesake for its own line of potato chips.
-Frito-Lay also sells variations of its products under the Sabritas brand in the United States.
+Frito-Lay also sells variations of its products under the Lays brand in the United States.
 Some seasons, every bag of Sabritas contains non-wrapped plastic and Tazos.
 Tazos are known as POGS in the U.S. It also has several local products such as Crujitos, Poffets, Rancheritos and Sabritones.

 Sabritas controls around 80% of the Mexican snacks market, while the company's main competitor, Grupo Bimbo's Barcel has 12% of it.

 Alegro Internacional

 In 1982, in the middle of the Latin American debt crisis it created Sonric's as a way to expand its product line with candies and as a response to lowered demand because of the contraction of economic power.

 The brand is known because of its mascot, a wizard (known as El Maguito Sonrics) and it is popular among kids.

 The brand was so successful that it later expanded to other markets that did not fit well in Sonric's' such as dry powder mixes and flavored water, so it was decided to create Alegro Internacional, a new division of Pepsico to fit these.